IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 2. Select the entities that you want to extract from the text and click on **Analyze** button as shown.
 Now the selected entities will be extracted giving an analysis report.

+> Note: It should take about 2min to analyze the text, please be patient.

 ![step1](doc/source/images/step1.gif)

 >- More about the entities: